taste66/FCHAO-Inverter/README.md

 # FCHAO-Inverter
 Hacking the FCHAO Inverter a.k.a.
 Peter inverter

+After watching [this video](https://www.youtube.com/watch?v=I5rBVGSszBY) regarding the affortable mains inverter.
+Thank you [OffGridGarageAustralia](https://www.youtube.com/@OffGridGarageAustralia) for providing this usefull information.
+I decided to buy it for a project which needed a solar charger for an electrical outboard engine.

+# The project
+A seascout group decided to replace one of their gasoline engins with and EPropulsion motor which came with this [battery](https://www.epropulsion.com/e-series-batteries) and this 25A/48V [charger](https://www.epropulsion.com/product-page/e-battery-charger-25a/)
-After watching [this video](https://www.youtube.com/watch?v=I5rBVGSszBY) regarding the affortable mains inverter I decided to buy it for a project which needed a solar charger for an electrical outboard engine.
-The engine unfortunately had a propriatary charger with additional communication so I needed 230Vac@1250Watt.
-Therfore I purchased the 24v 2500Watt FCHAO to make sure it was only loaded 50% which usually greatly increases the operating time.
+The battery unfortunately would only work with its own charger and I did not want to mess with this beacuse of the warrenty So I needed 230Vac@1250Watt.
+Therefore I purchased a 24V/2500Watt FCHAO (Peter inverter) to make sure it was only loaded 50% which usually greatly increases the operating time.

 To allow switching the inverter on/off based on the load (low when the outboard engine battery was charged), solar storage battery condition and temperature I needed these values as sensor input for a simple Homeassistant system.
 The information is available on the remote display which is connected via an RS485 connection.
 I suspected Modbus but unfortunately the protocol was propritary so I had to reverse engeneer it.

+# The RS485 protocol

 Wiring Diagram, I used a standard Ethernet cable
 | **Wire** | **Pin** | **Function** | **Description** |